 - public authorities

-The scheme is open to all UK employers that have created and started a PAYE payroll scheme on/before 19 March 2020 and have a UK bank account.
+The scheme is open to all UK employers that created and started a PAYE payroll scheme on/before 19 March 2020 and have a UK bank account.

 What workers are covered by this scheme?

 The CJRS definitely applies to anyone employed through the PAYE system regardless of their employment contract.
 This can mean salaried employees, those on flexible or zero-hours contracts and agency workers.
 The scheme can cover part time or full time staff.

-The scheme does not apply to self-employed people or contractors – see the section below for the support to self employed.
+The scheme does not apply to self-employed people or contractors – see the section below for the support available to the self employed.